braziljs/eloquente-javascript/12_language.md

 If you compare the implementation of Egg, built on top of JavaScript, with the amount of work and complexity required to build a programming language directly on the raw functionality provided by a machine, the difference is huge.
-Regardless, this example hopefully gave you an impression of the way ((programming language))s work.
+Regardless, this example ideally gave you an impression of the way ((programming language))s work.

 And when it comes to getting something done, cheating is more